 UC Resilient is quite easy to use.
 It will identify some actions that your own unit can do to contribute to the campus's broader preparedness efforts.
 These action items will comprise a "continuity plan" for your unit.
 The goal is to build resiliency into our operations ahead of time, so that we can "bend rather than break" when disruption strikes.

-For questions or assistance, please contact Carrie Frandsen at 893-3154 or firstname.lastname@example.org/.
+For questions or assistance, please contact Amy Shadkamyan-Talamantes at 893-3154 or firstname.lastname@example.org.